 Sometimes playing for a stalemate is the best strategy.
 I play against one person that is a master at getting stalemates.
 In a recent game, I had six pieces on the board to his two and he caused a draw by forcing a stalemate.

 You might have heard that the game of chess sharpens your ability to plan and strategize.
 And to some extent, that is true.
-But chess players especially professionals deal with anxiety about how they perform during their matches.
+But many players of this game especially professionals deal with anxiety about how they perform during their matches.

 Some players have even mentioned it as mental torture, as they deal with stress over their competitive rankings or overall performance.
 It can also influence your sleep.
 I dealt with this when I was in the Navy and stationed in Antarctica.